fetchai/docs-archived/docs/learn_the_concepts/agent-based_and_multi-agents_systems.md

-# Agent-based and multi-agents systems
+# Agent-Based and Multi-Agents Systems

 An **agent** is a piece of software that _represents_ an entity (individual, organisation, or object) and acts _continuously_ and _autonomously_  (with limited or no interference) on their behalf.